-Heads up one-on-one poker
+Heads up 1-on-1 poker

-The only way to insure there is no collusion happening at a poker table you are playing at is to only play heads up because single opponents have nobody to collude with.
+The only way to insure there is no collusion happening at a poker table you are playing at is to only play heads up, because single opponents have nobody to collude with.

-Heads up is 1 on 1 poker where you play against a single opponent like in the image below.
+Heads up is 1-on-1 poker where you play against a single opponent like in the image below.
 It is a true match of wits and you play further in a lot more hands because medium strength starting hands are more playable against 1 other starting hand than 8 others.

-Prevention by the poker room
+Prevention by the poker site

-Even if a site found you lost money due to collusion there is no guarantee that they would reimburse you the correct amount if at all.
-Even if you did get fully reimbursed you would still have been negatively affected; you were without those funds for however long, you lost confidence in your game and your hand history and stats are all messed up.
+Even if a site found you lost money due to collusion there is no guarantee that they would reimburse you the correct amount, if at all.
+Even if you did get fully reimbursed you would still have been negatively affected; you were without those funds for however long, you lost confidence in your game and your hand history and stats analysis are all messed up.